Graduate Diploma in Science (Advanced)Informal specialisationYear: 2020

 Intended learning outcomes

-- Apply an in-depth knowledge and understanding of Chemical science;
+- increase the student's knowledge and understanding of chemical science;

-- Conduct the process and practice of chemical research;
+- develop the process and practice of chemical research;

-- Use investigative skills and critical thought to evaluate information and analyse experimental data;
+- encourage the development of individual investigative skills, critical thought and the ability to evaluate information and analyse experimental data;

-- Practice essential skills in laboratory safety procedures.
+- ensure that students receive essential training skills in laboratory safety procedures.